How Can I Deal With the Rising Costs of Health Care?

 Why not get both Medicare Supplement insurance and Medicare Advantage?
 Because this combination won’t work!
 The two types of coverage aren’t designed to work together, and a Medicare Supplement insurance plan won’t cover your Medicare Advantage out-of-pocket expenses.

-I’d be glad to go over your health-care costs with you.
-I’ll help you compare Medicare coverage options and figure out if you can save money.
+We’d be glad to go over your health-care costs with you.
+We’ll help you compare Medicare coverage options and figure out if you can save money.

-- To arrange a phone call with me or ask me to email you customized information, follow the links below.
+- To arrange a phone call with us or ask us to email you customized information, follow the links below.

 - To show a list of plans in your area, click the Find Plans or Compare Plans buttons on this page.